J-T-Nelson/GWASpops.pheno2geno/man/GWASpops.pheno2geno.md

-**Importantly** I will not go into extensive detail about the optional arguments which can be used to create a variety of different graphs in this tutorial, as \*users can simply type `?graph_singlePopAlleleFreq` into an R console to bring up manual pages within R studio, where details on each function are fully documented.
+**Importantly** I will not go into extensive detail about the optional arguments which can be used to create a variety of different graphs in this tutorial, as \*users can simply type `?graph_singlePopAlleleFreq` into the R console to bring up manual pages within R studio, where details on each function are fully documented.

 *Users familiar with R and its plotting capabilities may prefer to